williamflynt/bt-beacon/README.md

 # BT Beacon

-This package will locate BLE beacons with trilateration.
+This package will locate BLE beacons using trilateration.

 ### Hardware